 If you’ve been saving watermelons for picnics, kids, and deep summer sunshine, think again.
 It’s ripe right now, and perfect for a spring fling on the patio.
 Here we’ve whirled it into a sweet slurry and mixed it up with chile peppers, orange liqueur, lime, and mezcal — for an extremely pleasant cocktail with a smoky kick and a light, fruity freshness.

 It feels like a celebrational drink.
 The watermelon is so summery, so unexpected, and so pink!
-If you’re having a Cinco de Mayo celebration at home, it’ll be a welcome change from the standard margarita — and it’ll pair beautifully with all sorts of Mexican food.
+If you’ve got a birthday or you’re planning a tiny, familial awards bash at home, it’ll be a welcome change from the standard margarita — and it’ll pair beautifully with all sorts of Mexican food.

 Our tip: We like to use the Del Maguey VIDA for mixed drinks, but especially here because it’s super smoky, but it also has some nice fruit and honey notes.
 It’s a great companion for the watermelon.
 And, if you want to make your own watermelon juice, simply slice up a small watermelon and stick it in the blender — blend it until it’s smooth, and then strain out the pulp and use the juice.